Suicide bomb attacks on Iraqi school, Shi'ite pilgrims, kill 29

 Al Qaeda's Iraqi affiliate was forced underground in 2007 after a joint offensive by U.S. troops and Sunni tribesmen.

-But the group has re-emerged this year, invigorated by growing resentment towards Iraq's Shi'ite-led government, which the country's Sunni minority accuses of marginalizing their minority sect.
+But the group has re-emerged this year, invigorated by growing resentment towards Iraq's Shi'ite-led government, which the country's Sunni minority accuses of marginalising their minority sect.

 Sunnis launched street protests in December after Shi'ite Prime Minister Nouri al-Maliki sought the arrest of a senior Sunni politician.
 A bloody raid by security forces on a protest camp in April touched off a violent backlash by militants.